Heart Health for Seniors: Navigating Cardiovascular Wellness

 Understanding the Aging Heart

 The cardiovascular system is a remarkable network of muscles and vessels that works tirelessly to deliver oxygen and nutrients to every cell in the body.
 However, aging brings inevitable changes.
 The heart muscle may become stiffer, the valves can thicken, and the arteries often lose their elasticity—a condition known as arteriosclerosis.
 These changes can lead to increased blood pressure and a higher risk of heart-related events.
+Additionally, the heart's natural pacemaker system can undergo changes, leading to arrhythmias or irregular heartbeats, such as atrial fibrillation, which is increasingly common in older adults.

 Key Indicators of Heart Health